eugenioLopezRamos/slika-photography/README.md

 - Add file manager mobile controls
 - Fix weird symbols on the file names (CGI escape/whatever is needed)
 - Unselect files after a download/deletion is done
+- See permission stuff for buckets (ACL, IIRC)
+- multi file uploads?
+- deselect all but one folder when uploading?
+- AJAX reaction on upload success

 **DONE**